kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ### v1.0 (August 2022)
 - (Formerly Named) All Quests Glitchless.
 - 100 Total Quests in the (Ithorian) Route.
-- Ithorian Route (later found to contain 1 less quest than Czerka Route.
+- Ithorian Route (later found to contain 1 less quest than Czerka Route (101 total quests).
 - Korriban the last planet to be completed.
 - Alignment route 76 for Sith Tomb on Korriban.